 Useful Info for Spending One Day in Cinque Terre

 What is Cinque Terre exactly?

 Cinque Terre is a breathtaking set of five villages located in Italy’s northwestern region, in Liguria.
 It’s right next to La Spezia, a popular place to visit within this area of Italy.

 Each of the five villages in Cinque Terre has breathtaking views of the water.
 They are Riomaggiore, Manarola, Vernazza, Corniglia, and Monterosso al Mare.
 Each of the towns is as beautiful as the other and should all be visited if you have the time to squeeze them in.

-The villages are popularly known as fishing villages and they can only be visited by train, boat or hiking.
-Due to its perfect setting right on the Mediterranean Sea, the colorful little fishing houses and the amazing food, Cinque Terre is definitely one of the most beautiful places to visit in Italy!
+The villages are popularly known as fishing villages and they can only be visited by train, boat, or hiking.
+Due to its perfect setting right on the Mediterranean Sea, the colorful little fishing houses, and the amazing food, Cinque Terre is definitely one of the most beautiful places to visit in Italy!

 How to get to Cinque Terre

 Although the villages seem somewhat remote, luckily there are quite a few ways to get to Cinque Terre.
-While it is a bit more challenging to get to than bigger cities like Florence or Rome, the views that each transportation option offers surely makes up for it.
+While it is a bit more challenging to get to than bigger cities like Florence or Rome, the views that each transportation option offers surely make up for it.